Everyone has the following fundamental freedoms:

 Ihear these stories and think about how different they are from other places in the world at the moment.
 I am so saddened to hear each story of chaos and selfishness, even violence, resulting from fear.
 I just wish that more people could learn from the Iranians, who are suffering immensely and have little or inadequate medical resources to work with, yet they still share what they do have and take care of those around them.

 Perhaps if we all stop for a second and consider these examples, we might make it through this a little better, with friends at our side, and not fearfully cutting out those around us, just for a false sense of security.
 Ultimately, we are all in this together, whether we want to be or not.
-The coronavirus doesn’t distinguish between , race or creed, or now.
+The coronavirus doesn’t distinguish between rich or poor, race or creed, or geography now.
 We all rely on each other in this modern system we have built; to think that we can escape any effects is short-sighted.
 By taking care of one another, we may be able to better weather this storm.

 So in this regard, I am more relaxed here in Iran than if we were back in the States right now.
 I don’t have to face a terrifying virus AND terrifying behavior of those around me all at the same time.
 I hope that others can learn from Iranian examples, and try out a little generosity and consideration for those around them, especially for those who don’t have the choice to self-quarantine, take leave of work, or who are more susceptible, like our elderly and immunocompromised community members.